-During my recent trip to the Maasai Mara, the lovely team at Losokwan Camp showed me a small slice of Maasai culture by taking me to a local village.
+During my recent trip to Kenya, the lovely team at Losokwan Camp showed me a small slice of Maasai culture by taking me to a local Maasai village.
 We learnt about the connection between this tribe and their surroundings and the strong relationship they have with nature.

 Learning about other ways of living is incredibly important, and this is one that certainly didn’t disappoint.
 I don’t think I’ve ever experienced a culture that was so unique and unlike my own… And now I’m here to tell you all about it!

 Even in the capital city of Nairobi, Maasai people are constantly seen; the traditional dress of red and black (and sometimes blue) checkered cloth for men and colourful beaded jewellery for women is very easily spotted.
 Although the Maasai is far from the largest tribe in Kenya, it’s the most well-known due to their populated location in the most visited areas.

 When we finally arrived in the national reserve, the number of Maasai was expectedly high.
 The red, vibrant outfits could be seen for miles across the distant plains, making us realise we were in a whole nother world of culture.